Canon 40D vs 750D

 Body comparison: Canon 40D vs 750D

 The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Canon 750D.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably smaller (15 percent) than the Canon 40D.
 Moreover, the 750D is markedly lighter (32 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the 750D are weather-sealed.